In Fullmetal Alchemist one can became this, if a person attaches someone's soul to a suit of armor with a blood seal.

 Lost Kingdoms has the Ghost Armor and the Chaos Armor (which is an upgrade of the former).
 They are dullahans, they carry their heads (which are on fire), and they are fairly impractical to use.
 Both of them are upgraded from the Dragon Knight, though it's unclear if that creature counts as this trope or not.

 The Black Knights in Dark Souls are Animated Armors that are all that remains of the knights that accompanied Lord Gwyn when he linked the First Flame.
 The kindled Flame reduced the knights' bodies to ash but breathed life into their armor.
+The Iron Golem is also a 40 feet tall armor suit animated by its "core".

 The Trauma Harnesses in Fallout: New Vegas: Old World Blues were originally designed to take over the motor functions of injured soldiers and evacuate them from battle, but after the users died due to being trapped in the malfunctioning suits, the harnesses continued to operate autonomously, with skeletons still occupying them.